Phase separation (PS) is an important mechanism that mediates the compartmentalization of proteins in cells.

 1) Data collection:

 Proteins used to train the self-assembling and partner-dependent phase-separating predictors were collected from PhaSepDB 2.0.
 The annotated proteins in PhaSepDB 2.0 were divided into two groups: PS-self and PS-other.
 'PS-self' refers to those proteins that can undergo self-assembling phase separation in vitro.
 'PS-other' refers to those proteins contributing to the formation of biomolecular condensates.
 If a protein participates in an MLO with partner components, its partners will be recorded in the 'Partner' column.
-We selected proteins labeled 'PS-self' as self-assembling phase-separating proteins, and selected proteins with the protein partner as our defined partner-dependent proteins.
+We selected proteins labeled 'PS-self' as self-assembling phase-separating proteins, and selected proteins with the protein or nucleic acid partner as our defined partner-dependent proteins.

 2) Feature calculation: